Milton E. Proby Cultural Heritage Room and Induction Ceremony

-In 2006, as an extension of the Emerging Leaders Program, El Pomar established the Milton E. Proby Cultural Heritage Room at Penrose House.
+In 2006, as an extension of the Emerging Leaders Development program, El Pomar established the Milton E. Proby Cultural Heritage Room at Penrose House.
 This room is dedicated to preserving and documenting the contributions of African-American, Asian, Hispanic/Latino and Native American individuals from Southern Colorado.
-Reverend Proby was one of the first civil rights leaders to have profound influence in the campaign for equality in southern Colorado.
+Each year a member of one of these communities is inducted into the Milton E. Proby group of honorees and is celebrated in the annual Milton E. Proby Induction Ceremony.
+Induction into the Milton E. Proby Cultural Heritage Room and the ceremony honor the legacy left behind by those who embodied the ideals of civic involvement and leadership.

 About Milton E. Proby

-Rev. Dr. Milton E. Proby (1929-2005) dedicated his life to uplifting racial relations and serving the needs of the poor in Colorado Springs.
+Rev. Dr. Milton E. Proby (1929-2005) was one of the first civil rights leaders to have profound influence in the campaign for equality in southern Colorado.
+Reverend Proby dedicated his life to uplifting racial relations and serving the needs of the poor in Colorado Springs.
 As senior pastor of St. John’s Baptist Church from 1958 until his death in May 2005, Rev. Proby was a powerful and positive influence in southern Colorado.
 Inspired by the words of his friend Dr. Martin Luther King, Jr., Rev. Proby worked diligently to bring the dream, “that we will be able to transform the jangling discords of our nation into a beautiful symphony of brotherhood,” to reality.

 During his 47 years in Colorado Springs, Rev. Proby actively championed the cause of all people facing issues of inequality and injustice in southern Colorado.
 As special adviser to three Colorado governors and a founding member of both Colorado’s Civil Rights Commission and the Colorado Springs Human Relations Commission, Rev. Proby dedicated his life to uplifting racial relations.